nicholasgriffintn/qrdecoder/README.md

 # QR Decoder

-A tiny progressive web app for decoding `otpauth://` QR codes completely in the browser.
-Drop an image, paste a URI, or scan with your device camera to inspect the secret and generate HOTP/TOTP codes locally.
+A progressive web app that decodes QR codes directly in your browser.
+Drop an image, paste the payload, or scan with your device camera to inspect the contents.
+When the QR encodes an `otpauth://` URI the app exposes HOTP/TOTP metadata and generates fresh codes locally—otherwise it surfaces a readable summary with the raw payload right beside it.

 - Works offline after the first load
 - Drag & drop images or upload
-- Paste otpauth URIs directly
+- Paste QR payloads directly
+- Recognises common formats (`otpauth://`, Wi-Fi configs, URLs, contacts, calendar events, geo links, mailto/SMS intents) and falls back to plain-text presentation for everything else
 - Decodes using the browser's built-in `BarcodeDetector` API when available, with an automatic [`jsQR`](https://github.com/cozmo/jsQR) fallback for other browsers
 - Camera capture for quick scanning on supported devices
-- Blur/reveal toggles for secrets and codes
+- Blur/reveal toggles for OTP secrets and codes, plus copy helpers for all payloads
-- Copy the secret, otpauth URI, and current OTP code to your clipboard

 ## Getting Started